 You are probably already familiar with the golden line:

 However, the current health scenario in most of today’s organizations tends to focus more on providing the cure rather than take preventive measures.

 This is where the traditional health plans took backstage in mitigating employee health risks and the concept of corporate wellness programs came into the picture.

 However, most of the present day’s corporate wellness programs provided by employers mainly include paid insurance covers, subsidized healthcare services, extended medical leaves and more.

 Though these measures are noteworthy, they come into effect only after an employee has undergone any treatment or has succumbed to some serious health issues.

-Such programs don’t take into account the idea of leading a healthy life through continuous and focused efforts.
+Corporate wellness programs don’t take into account the idea of leading a healthy life through continuous and focused efforts.

-So what exactly is a corporate wellness program?
+So what exactly are corporate wellness programs?

 Furthermore, such programs help in solving various workplace health risks from consumption of unhealthy food and drinks, stress, lack of physical activity and more.
 These measures, in particular, help in cultivating a sense of being healthy